donnemartin/donnemartin.github.io/_posts/2014-12-20-speeding-up-hadoop-mapreduce-jobs-with-s3distcp.md

 * 10,000 mappers * 2 seconds = 5 hours of mapper CPU setup time
 * 100,000 mappers * 2 seconds = 55 hours of mapper CPU setup time

+As an aside, Spark does not start a new JVM for each mapper task, it uses a JVM for each executor.
+Executors can run multiple tasks and stay up for the life of an application.

 ## Optimal Input File Size

 Due to the relatively lengthy setup time for mappers, you generally want a mapper and its associated JVM to stay for as long as possible.
 Ideally, each mapper should have a minimum life span of at least 60 seconds.
 Since a single mapper can get 10 MB to 15 MB per second speed to Amazon S3, the ideal file size is 60 sec * 15 MB which is roughly 1 GB.